evcxr/evcxr/evcxr_jupyter/README.md

   Notebooks](https://datacrayon.com/shop/product/data-analysis-with-rust-notebooks/).
 He's also put up a great [getting started video](https://www.youtube.com/watch?v=0UEMn3yUoLo).

 * Eng.
-Mahmoud Harmouch has written an article [Rust: The Next Big Thing in Data Science](https://towardsdatascience.com/rust-the-next-big-thing-in-data-science-319a03305883).
-He also crafted a [jupyter notebook doing EDA on the Iris Dataset](https://github.com/wiseaidev/rust-data-analysis/blob/main/iris-data-analysis-rust.ipynb).
+Mahmoud Harmouch has written a series of articles and developed a list of Jupyter notebooks equipped with all the tools needed for various data analysis tasks that are documented in [this repository](https://github.com/wiseaidev/rust-data-analysis).

 ## Limitations